crslade/crslade.github.io/_projects/health-study-sensor.md

 ## What if I wish to stop participating in the study and remove my data
 If you no longer wish to participate in the study, simply delete the app from your phone.
 We will only use data from individuals who have completed the study as reported by the app.
 If you do not complete the study, your data will be removed from the study findings.

+## Sharing Data
+We will never sell any of the data collected.
+We will analyze the data collected and report it as group data.
+We will not share the raw data with anyone other than what may be required by the law.
+The University of Hawai'i Human Studies Program has the right to review research records (the data collected) for this study.

 # What do I need to do?